 You can also bookmark that URL using your browser – each time you visit that bookmark the search is executed!

 Use filters to narrow down your search results:

-Clicking into the search bar will open the filter menu by default.
-You can also open the filter menu by clicking the filters icon on the right side of the search bar.
+You can open the filter menu by clicking the filter icon on the right side of the search bar.
 Under the Content Filters tab, you can filter results by file type, date modified, and file owner.
 Under the Metadata tab, you can filter results using custom metadata fields.

 You can also set filters after viewing all search results.
 Use the dropdowns at the top of the screen to filter by file type, file size, date modified, file owner, or custom metadata.